plone/documentation/docs/backend/behaviors.md

 ## How behaviors work

-At the most basic level, a behavior is like a conditional {term}`adapter`.
-For a content type, the default condition is, "is this behavior listed in the behaviors property in the FTI?"
-But the condition itself is an adapter; in rare cases, this can be overruled.
+In Plone, behaviors can be globally enabled on content types at runtime.
+With add-ons, behaviors can even be enabled even on a single content object or for a whole subtree in the content hierarchy.

+### Interfaces and adapters

 When a behavior is enabled for a particular object, it will be possible to adapt that object to the behavior's interface.
-If the behavior is disabled, adaptation will fail.
+Otherwise, when the behavior is disabled, adaptation will fail or falls back to a more generic adapter, if any is registered.

-A behavior consists at the very least of an interface and some metadata, namely a name, title, and description.
+A behavior is at least a combination of an interface (also as a form field provider), metadata such as a name, title, and description, and sometimes an adapter factory with a marker interface.
-This is also called a schema-only interface.
+When a behavior is enabled, an interface is added to the content object to indicate its presence - it now provides the interface.

+Behaviors without an adapter factory can be used either as a simple marker or to provide additional form fields.
+In this case, adapting a content object with this interface returns the content object itself, because adapting an object that already provides the exact same interface returns the very same object.
+Based on the now-provided interface, i.e specific views can be registered with the content type, or event handlers can be registered to respond to specific actions.

-In other cases, there is also a factory, akin to an adapter factory, which will be invoked to get an appropriate adapter when requested.
+In other cases, there is also an adapter factory (usually a class), which will be invoked (initialized) to get an appropriate adapter when requested.
-This is usually just a class that looks like any other adapter factory, although it will tend to apply to Interface, IContentish, or a similarly broad context.

-Behaviors can specify a marker interface, which will be directly provided by instances for which the behavior is enabled.
-If you want to conditionally enable event handlers or view components, they can be registered for this marker interface.

-Some behaviors have no factory.
-In this case, the behavior interface and the marker interface must be the same.

-If a factory is given a marker interface different from the behavior interface must be declared!
+If an adapter factory is used an explicit marker interface is required.

+### Registration

-Behaviors are registered globally, using the `<plone.behavior />` ZCML directive.
+Behaviors are registered globally using the <plone.behavior /> {term}`ZCML` directive.
-This results in, among other things, a named utility providing `plone.behavior.interfaces.IBehavior` being registered.
-This utility contains various information about the behavior, such as its name, title, interface, and (optional) factory and marker interface.
+Internally, this directive registers a named utility that provides `plone.behavior.interfaces.IBehavior`, which contains combined information about the behavior such as its name, interface, factory/marker interface, and metadata.

-The utility name is the name attribute of the behavior directive.
-Historically the full dotted name to the behavior interface is registered as its name, too, but this usage is discouraged.

-Behaviors are named adapters.
-They adapt an interface, for which they are registered and they provide another interface with new functionality such as attributes and methods.
+### Lookup and provide

-Content types transparently look up the behaviors registered for a content type.
+Plone content objects have logic to look up the behaviors names registered from their types configuration, the Factory Type Information (FTI).
-If a behavior provides new attributes, it is provided as an attribute of the adapted object.
+At runtime, the logic provides the interface (or marker) from the behavior to the object.
+This dynamically provided interface enables the component architecture to react to this new interface by adding additional form fields, bindings events, enabling more specific views, and more.

+With an adapter factory in place, custom getters and setters for form fields can be implemented, or even new methods i.e. for calculations or to combine data can be added.

+### Additional information

 ```{seealso}
 The [README file of `plone.behavior`](https://github.com/plone/plone.behavior/blob/master/README.rst) explains the concepts and different ways to register a behavior in detail.